 In seven seasons as an assistant and associate head coach at WKU, Tinius helped lead the Hilltoppers to a combined record of 87-32-23 with a pair of regular-season Sun Belt Conference Championships.
 Six of those teams earned "Academic All-American Team" awards from the NSCAA.

 Tinius is originally from Bowling Green, where he played on the WKU men's soccer team from 1999-02 and helped the Bowling Green High School soccer team to two state runner-up finishes.
 In 2005, he was a graduate assistant coach at Troy, where he helped the squad qualify for its first-ever conference tournament berth.

 The following year, Tinius joined the coaching staff at Georgia Southern, where he was responsible for recruiting, monitoring academics and on-field coaching.
 He helped the Eagles more than double their win total from 2005 and qualify for their first conference tournament since 2002.
 GSU upset No. 2 seed Davidson in the first round of the Southern Conference Tournament, advancing to the semifinals for the first time since 2001.

-Tinius resides in Louisville with his wife, Ashley, and son, Wesley.
+Tinius resides in Louisville with his wife, Ashley, and sons Wesley and Fritz.